 Automation reduces the need for people to handle rote tasks

-Automotive technology changes the way in which we work, and it could very certainly eliminate some jobs, or the need for humans in entire fields in the fast approaching future.
+Automotive technology changes how we work, and it could very certainly eliminate some jobs or the need for humans in entire fields in the fast-approaching future.
 Some industries will be impacted more than others.
-For it is clear that more logical/minimalist industries may be taken over by technology, whereas creative industries will have less interference.
+More logical/minimalist industries may be taken over by technology, whereas creative industries will have less interference.
 However, automation reduces the need for people to handle rote tasks.
 And it increases the need for individuals with critical thinking skills and creative, problem-solving skills.

 Increases the need for employees who are critically thinking and creative

 While there will be many industries that will require little to no human involvement, there will be an increased need for creatives and critical thinkers.
 Especially those who are trained in automated technologies.
 Problem solvers and critical thinkers with experience in these technologies will be a greater requirement.

 There will also be industries in which these technologies will not work, such as communication-based, and creative industries.
 Areas of retail that require human communication and innovation will require more people, and thus more job opportunities will be opened up for people like so.

 While we are inclined to be concerned that the growth of automation would mean a decline in jobs for people, this is untrue, jobs will be open to those who can work with, manage, and innovate in this area of technology.
 However, jobs such as teachers, creatives i.e. arts and media, areas of marketing, and so on, will still be predominantly human-run industries.